-In this section, we have presented an extensive theoretical analysis required for the MEDINA MEDINA Evidence Trustworthiness Management System, including existing risks, mitigative technologies, and with a special focus on hash algorithms needed as a guarantee of data integrity.
-Furthermore, different workflows for the evidence and assessment results verification have been analysed.
+In this chapter, we have presented an extensive theoretical analysis required for the MEDINA Evidence Trustworthiness Management System, including existing risks, mitigative technologies, and with a special focus on Blockchain technologies and hashing algorithms needed as a guarantee of data integrity.
+Furthermore, different workflows for the evidence and assessment results verification have been analysed, identifying the most suitable for MEDINA.

-5.5.2 Limitations and Future Work
+4.6 Limitations and Future Work

 One limitation is that secure storage alternatives considered in the analysis have been limited to traditional databases, replicated databases and Blockchain-based solutions.
-Although Blockchain is demonstrated to be suitable, there could be some concerns about its energy consumption, cost, or scalability.
+Although Blockchain is demonstrated to be suitable, there are concerns about its energy consumption, cost, and scalability, especially when considering private networks such as in MEDINA.